How to Prepare Philosophy Optional for UPSC | Syllabus, Booklist & Strategy for Philosophy Optional UPSC

 Dialectical Method; Absolute Idealism

-Moore, Russell and Early Wittgenstein
+Moore, Russell, and Early Wittgenstein

 Defense of Commonsense; Refutation of Idealism; Logical Atomism; Logical Constructions; Incomplete Symbols; Picture Theory of Meaning; Saying and Showing